srobo/docs/competition-simulator.md

 ### Installing the simulation

 1. [Download the simulation](), and unzip it somewhere on your computer.
-2. Using the Webots IDE, open the `worlds/Arena.wbt` file
+2. Using the Webots IDE, open the `worlds/Arena.wbt` file.

+You may receive a warning about your computer's GPU not being good enough, which can be ignored.

 #### Changing your version of Python